aquasecurity/kube-bench/README.md

 ## Running kube-bench

+If you run kube-bench directly from the command line you may need to be root / sudo in order to have access to all the config files.

 kube-bench automatically selects which `controls` to use based on the detected node type and the version of kubernetes a cluster is running.
 This behaviour can be overridden by specifying the `master` or `node` subcommand and the